gabrielecola/BayesianApproach_CO2/BayesianApproach_CO2.md

-Here we create a Dataframe that reports the total count of emission for each $car \ manufacturer$.
+Here we create a Dataframe that reports the total count of emission for each **car manufacturer**.

 ```r
 data_emission_new<- co2_emission %>% group_by(make) %>% distinct(make,co2_emissions_g_km)%>% summarize(count=sum(co2_emissions_g_km))%>% arrange(desc(count))